apostrophecms/apostrophe-documentation/tutorials/core-concepts/03-reusable-content-pieces/04-children-and-joins.md

 ### `joinByArray`: when people have multiple jobs

-Turns out our employees can have more than one job!
+Turns out your employees can have more than one job!
 Oops.
 How do we express that?

 {% code-tabs %}
 {% code-tabs-item title="lib/modules/people/index.js" %}